Tekateka/Credit-Risk-Analysis/README.md

 ##### Oversampling

 The balanced accuracy score was 65% and the precision for the high risk had a very low positivity at 1% with a recall of 69% and the F1 was 2%.
-The higher number of populations for low risk resulted almost 100% precision with a recall of 61%.
+The higher number of populations for low risk resulted a 100% precision with a recall of 61%.

 ![](Oversampling.png)

 ##### SMOTE Oversampling

-Based on this model the balanced accuracy score was 66% and precision (1%), and F1 (2%) for high risk results were smilar to oversampling model.
+Based on this model the balanced accuracy score was 66%, precision (1%), and F1 (2%) for high risk results were smilar to oversampling model.
 Due to the higher population for lowrisk, the precision for low risk was 100% with a recall of 69%.

 ![](SMOTE.png)